Last updated on March 21st, 2019

 Upon divorce, property held in a tenancy by the entirety becomes a tenancy in common.

 The vocabulary used by Virginia divorce lawyers and courts can be confusing to the uninitiated.

 As a consumer of legal services, it’s important that you have a basic understanding of the words and phrases that the legal community uses.

-This will insure that you are able to effectively communicate with your divorce lawyer, as you both work towards reaching be most beneficial outcome in your case.
+This will ensure that you are able to effectively communicate with your divorce lawyer, as you both work towards reaching the most beneficial outcome in your case.